 The initial treatment goal is usually a modest weight loss — 5% to 10% of your total weight.
 That means that if you weigh 200 pounds (91 kilograms), you'd need to lose only about 10 to 20 pounds (4.5 to 9 kilograms) for your health to begin to improve.
 But the more weight you lose, the greater the benefits.

 All weight-loss programs require that you change your eating habits and get more active.
 The treatment methods that are right for you depend on your weight, your overall health and your willingness to participate in a weight-loss plan.

 Reducing calories and practicing healthier eating habits are vital to overcoming obesity.
 Although you may lose weight quickly at first, steady weight loss over the long term is considered the safest way to lose weight.
 It's also the best way to keep weight off permanently.

 There is no best weight-loss diet.
 Choose one that includes healthy foods that you feel will work for you.
 Dietary changes to treat obesity include:

 - Cutting calories.
 The key to weight loss is reducing how many calories you take in.
 The first step is to review your typical eating and drinking habits to see how many calories you normally consume and where you can cut back.
 You and your health care professional can decide how many calories you need to take in each day to lose weight.
 A typical amount is 1,200 to 1,500 calories for women and 1,500 to 1,800 for men.

 - Feeling full on less.
-Some foods — such as desserts, candies, fats and processed foods — contain a large amount of calories for a small portion.
+Some foods — such as desserts, candies, fats and processed foods — contain a lot of calories for a small portion.
 In contrast, fruits and vegetables provide a larger portion size with fewer calories.
 By eating larger portions of foods that have fewer calories, you can reduce hunger pangs and take in fewer calories.
 You also may feel better about your meal, which contributes to how satisfied you feel overall.